ivan-berlocher/la-lyvanie/phd-package/05-email-template-en.md

 1. **Universal Intent Language (UIL):** a typed intermediate representation (IR) of intent between perception, reasoning, and action.

-2. **Modular execution pipeline (PSMR):** Perception → Sensemaking → Modeling → Response, implemented as an inspectable pipeline (not a single model call).
+2. **Modular execution pipeline (PSMR):** Perception → Sensemaking → Modeling → Response, implemented as an inspectable pipeline rather than a single model call.

 3. **Multi-agent architecture** with explicit routing/arbitration and traceable meta-reasoning.